rfortiz/AMED-bgfg/README.md

 # Adaptive Median background for OpenCV

 Implementation of the adaptive median background estimation described in McFarlane, N.J. and Schofield, C.P., 1995.
-Segmentation and tracking of piglets in images.
-Machine vision and applications, 8(3), pp.187-193.
+Segmentation and tracking of piglets in images. *Machine vision and applications*, 8(3), pp.187-193.

 The following features are also added
 - Variable update steps (fixed to 1 in paper)